jbendtsen/tiny-android-template/readme.md

 *For Android projects written in Kotlin and/or Java, using the latest AndroidX libraries*

-The purpose of this template is to give people the ability to write Android apps without having to use Android Studio or the equally bloated Gradle.
+The purpose of this template is to give people the ability to write Android apps without having to use Android Studio or Gradle.
 When I picked up Android dev for the first time, I was struck by how frustratingly slow and janky these tools were to use, and that they seemed to only run at an acceptable pace on machines designed for gaming.
 However, I still wanted to write apps for Android, so I developed this template so I could continue my work without having to use an IDE or external build system.